monsieurbiz/event-sylius-hackathon/INDEX.md

 **We ask every participant to pay a small fee of 10€** to confirm their registration because we have a limited number of seats.

-🍕During the hackathon, food and drinks will be provided, so you don't have to worry about that.
+🍕 During the hackathon, food and drinks will be provided, so you don't have to worry about that! 🤩

 {{REGISTRATION_HTML}}